heptarch/heptarch.github.io/projects.md

 Turing Awards tend to arrive long after the fact, so in twenty years I would bet on seeing more MAMAA employees in the honour rolls.

-But I wouldn't bet on too many.
+But I wouldn't bet on too many more.
+The simple reason is that although you net a cool million dollars, Turing awards are not a good investment, and these companies are superb at making money.